-The RDID instruction is for reading the 1-byte manufacturer ID and the 2-byte Device ID that follows.
+The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
 The Macronix Manufacturer ID and Device ID are listed as "Table 6.
 ID Definitions".

 The sequence of issuing RDID instruction is: CS# goes low \rightarrow sending RDID instruction code \rightarrow 24-bits ID data out on SO \rightarrow to end RDID operation can drive CS# to high at any time during data out.